-Moonshiners and rumrunners.
+Moonshiners, rumrunners, and drug dealers.
 Horse thieves and carjackers.
-Bank robbers and burglars.
-Pickpockets and con artists.
-And then there’s the occasional killer.
-You name it, whether it’s a felony or a misdemeanor; somewhere along the line, a member of the Shatner family has done it.
+Bank robbers, burglars, pickpockets, and con artists.
+And then there has been the occasional killer.
+You name it, whether it’s a felony or a misdemeanor, somewhere along the line a member of my family has committed it.

-As far back as the Shatner family can be traced – from the highlands of Scotland, to the mountains of western North Carolina, and now to the Piney Woods of East Texas – we’ve been breaking the law.
+As far back as the Shatner family could be traced – from southern England to the mountains of western North Carolina, and now to the Piney Woods of East Texas – we had been breaking the law.
 And running from it, too.

-You see, the Shatners don’t swim in the baby pool of life.
-We’re out in the deep end, and we jump in headfirst.
+You see, the Shatners have never swum in the baby pool of life.
+We’ve always been out in the deep end, and we jumped in headfirst.

-As for me, every morning I wake up and fight my genetic predisposition to break the law.
-Some days I’m more successful than others.
-For the past three years I’ve had to fight even harder.
-I can’t break the law when I’m supposed to be upholding it.
+As for me, every day I fight my genetic predisposition to break the law.
+Some days I’ve been more successful than others.
+You see, I can’t break the law when I’m the one who is supposed to be upholding it.

-I work as a crime scene technician for the Wyatt County Sheriff’s Department.
-This would put my degree in forensic science to good use except there isn’t a whole heck of a lot of serious crime in Wyatt County.
-I mainly sit behind my desk all day, twiddling my thumbs, playing Sudoku, and keeping up with my various social media accounts.
-My job title of “detective” is honorary and I suspect that my badge came from a cereal box.
+My name is Carrie Shatner, and for the last three-and-a-half years I have worked as a detective and crime scene technician for the Wyatt County Sheriff’s Department in East Texas.
+That would put my Bachelor of Science in Criminal Justice from Sam Houston State University to good use except there wasn’t a whole heck of a lot of serious crime in Wyatt County.
+I mainly sat behind my desk all day, twiddling my thumbs, playing Sudoku, and keeping up with my various social media accounts.

-My main job at the sheriff’s department is to cover up my family’s criminal misdeeds and keep them out of jail.
-I’ll be the first to admit that what I’m doing isn’t ethical.
-It’s probably also criminal.
-I try not to think about that too much.
-To be honest, I try not to think about any of it too much.
-Most days I feel like quitting my job.
-Family obligation prevents that.
+While my official job was to process crime scenes and deal with all parts of criminal investigations, my unofficial job was to cover up my family’s illegal activities and keep them out of jail.
+I’d be the first to admit that what I have been doing wasn’t ethical.
+It was probably also criminal.
+I tried not to think about that too much.
+To be honest, I tried not to think about any of it too much.
+Most days I felt like quitting my job.
+Family obligation prevented that.

-When you get down to it, the majority of the bad things that the Shatners do are just plain dumb.
-And, as far as I know, being stupid isn’t illegal.
-We’d be in serious trouble otherwise.
+When you got down to it, the majority of the bad things that the Shatners have done were just plain dumb.
+And, as far as I knew, being stupid wasn’t illegal.
+We would have been in serious trouble otherwise.

-I don’t want you to go into this thinking that all of the Shatners are bad people.
-Most of them are just a little misguided.
+I don’t want you to go into this thinking that all of the Shatners were bad people.
+Most of them have just been a little misguided.